VittoNico/Variant_Callers_Performance_Tester/readme.md

 # Nanopore SV Duplication Detection Pipeline

 This pipeline is designed for structural variant (SV) discovery focused specifically on **duplications (SVTYPE=DUP)** using Oxford Nanopore sequencing data.
-It incorporates QC, trimming, mapping, SV calling (Sniffles, cuteSV, DeBreak, SVIM), and benchmarking using Truvari.
+It incorporates QC, trimming, mapping, SV calling (Sniffles, cuteSV, DeBreak, SVIM, along with a report of their performance in terms of CPU usage and time), and benchmarking using Truvari.

 ---